- Max Planck Croucher Postdoctoral Fellowship in 2023 at Max Planck Institute of Molecular Cell Biology and Genetics

 About Isaac Wong’s work

-Dr Isaac Wong works in the fields of biophysics and cell biology and his research is currently focused on the biogenesis and biophysical properties of non-membrane bound organelles.
-Dr Wong has made significant discoveries in the field of centrosome biogenesis.
+Isaac works in the fields of biophysics and cell biology and his research is currently focused on the biogenesis and biophysical properties of non-membrane bound organelles.
+Isaac has made significant discoveries in the field of centrosome biogenesis.
 He has demonstrated that centrioles generate a pulse of Polo/PLK1 activity, which stimulates the mitotic pericentriolar material (PCM) assembly prior to mitosis.
-This groundbreaking finding provides a compelling explanation for why Polo/PLK1 kinase is universally required for mitotic PCM assembly, and formulates the first mathematical model describing how centrioles recruit Polo/PLK1 to regulate this process.
+This groundbreaking finding provides a compelling explanation for why Polo/PLK1 kinase is universally required for mitotic PCM assembly.

 Biography

-Dr Wong is currently conducting his research at the Max Planck Institute of Molecular Cell Biology and Genetics, with the support of a Max Planck Croucher Postdoctoral Fellowship.
+Isaac is currently conducting his research at the Max Planck Institute of Molecular Cell Biology and Genetics, with the support of a Max Planck Croucher Postdoctoral Fellowship.
 Previously, he had earned his Doctor of Philosophy in Molecular Cell Biology from the University of Oxford (Balliol College).
-Dr Wong’s outstanding academic achievements have been recognised by over 30 awards during his undergraduate and postgraduate studies.
+Isaac’s outstanding academic achievements have been recognised by over 30 awards during his undergraduate and postgraduate studies.